Cambria County War Memorial Arena

 The War Memorial, which can seat approximately 3800 people within the arena, offers several luxury box seats, an upstairs lounge area, has an overhead hanging press box and available floor seating depending upon the event.

-This article was written with “Do Johnstown!” contributing author Judith Maucieri Coposky, a Johnstown-area software engineer and dedicated Johnstown Chiefs’ fan.
+This article was written with the help of Judith Maucieri Coposky, a Johnstown-area software engineer and dedicated Johnstown Chiefs fan.